Strategic Initiatives: Jubilee donation

 Another advanced type is eXplainable AI, in which the system can also explain its answers.
 This capability will be extremely important for getting people to trust systems sufficiently to accept that they will correctly interpret situations and reach safe decisions in traffic responses or other crucial automated functions.

-The Knut and Alice Wallenberg Foundation’s AI research funding initiative will be carried out within the framework of the Wallenberg Autonomous Systems and Software Program (WASP), launched in 2015.
+The Knut and Alice Wallenberg Foundation’s AI research funding initiative will be carried out within the framework of the Wallenberg AI, Autonomous Systems and Software Program (WASP), launched in 2015.
 The new initiative will add SEK 1 billion in funding to the approximately SEK 1.3 billion that the Foundation has already granted.

 The AI initiative will focus on computer-driven AI and the new mathematics needed in the field.
 But it will also cover other areas, such as robotics and computer visualization technology, which are already being researched within WASP.